-We don’t always work on out workstation.
-You might want transient work environments that you can spin up on demand and tear it down when not needed.
+We don’t always work on our workstations.
+You might want transient work environments that you can spin up on demand and tear down when not needed.
 Here is where the cloud comes into play.
-Cloud is where the future of tech lies, integrate it with an artificial intelligence system and you get a rocking combination.
-With options like AWS, DO, Lightsail, developers can set up their own virtual private server in just a few clicks and pay money for the bandwidth they use in hourly basis.

 If you signup for an AWS account, you will come under a free tier program and you can spin up their services for free (Conditions apply).

-DigitalOcean offers the best VPS in the market with powerful servers, lightning fast speed and awesome developer tools.
+DigitalOcean offers Virtual machines with lightning-fast speed and awesome developer tools.
 The cloud instances in DO are referred to as droplets which can be deployed in just 55 seconds.
 It has made a whole lot of difference in the market with its intelligent strategies, low-cost solutions, and the best cloud offerings.
-With an extensive support through tutorials and groups, you will never have to face an unresolved issue.
+With extensive support through tutorials and groups, you will never have to face an unresolved issue.